Air India One: History

-At a Boeing facility in Fort Worth, Texas, two ex- Air India aircraft (VT-ALV and VT-ALW, now registered as K7066 and K7067 respectively) were specially outfitted with missile defense and countermeasures dispensing systems, including large aircraft infrared countermeasures (LAIRCM) self-protection suites (SPS).
+At a Boeing facility in Fort Worth, Texas, two ex- Air India aircraft (VT-ALV and VT-ALW, now registered as K7066 and K7067 respectively) were specially outfitted with missile defence and countermeasures dispensing systems, including large aircraft infrared countermeasures (LAIRCM) self-protection suites (SPS).

-On Air India One flights, the President is designated as VIP-1, the Vice President as VIP-2, and the Prime Minister as VIP-3.
+On India One flights, the President is designated as VIP-1, the Vice-President as VIP-2, and the Prime Minister as VIP-3.
 The BBJs have a four class configuration.
 For VIPs 1, 2 and 3, an executive enclosure in the aircraft includes an office and a bedroom.
-All other passengers aboard Air India One are required to wear colour-coded identity cards at all times.
+All other passengers aboard India One are required to wear colour-coded identity cards at all times.
 Members of the official delegation (at the rank of Joint Secretary to the Government of India and above) are tagged in purple and sit in first class.
 Personnel of the Special Protection Group are also tagged in purple to provide proximate security to the Prime Minister, and may carry close combat weapons for the duration of flights.
 Accompanying officials (passengers of rank below Joint Secretary) are tagged in pink, and sit in business class equivalent seats.
 Support staff, including cooks and butlers, and other security personnel (not including the Special Protection Group) are tagged in red, while journalists in the press pool are tagged in yellow.
 Both red and yellow-tagged passengers sit in economy class equivalent seats.